PCRuniversum/PCRedux/joss/paper.md

 calculated and plotted for the classes positive negative and ambiguous.
 Data from htPCR dataset [@ritz_qpcr:_2008].\label{fig:fig_1}](fig_1.png)

-The question arises on how the quality of an amplification curve can be objectively and reproducible assessed (i.e. excluding the human factor) and on how amplification curves can be automatically interpreted as positive, negative or ambiguous.
-In high-throughput experiments, manual analysis of all amplification curves is not readily feasible.
-First, it is highly tedious and becomes error-prone due to exhaustion of concentration ability.
-Second, manual analyses are often not reproducible as scientists in different laboratories use different manual thresholds or incorporate a subjective evaluation of the amplification curve quality.
-In-house laboratory guidelines appear to facilitate the evaluation of amplification curves, but these do not transfer to other laboratories [@bustin_why_2010; @taylor_ultimate_2019; @kim_experimenting_2018].
+The question arises as to how amplification curves can be objectively and reproducibly assessed and automatically interpreted (e.g. as positive/negative/unambiguous or low/high quality).
+In high-throughput experiments, manual analysis is not readily feasible as errors are likely due to exhaustion of the concentration capacity.
+Manual analyses are often not reproducible because scientists in different laboratories use arbitrary thresholds or make a subjective assessment of quality.
+Internal laboratory guidelines seem to facilitate the amplification curves, but these cannot be transferred to other laboratories. [@bustin_why_2010; @taylor_ultimate_2019;
+@kim_experimenting_2018].

-Automatically extracted features from amplification curves could provide a solid ground for the classification of amplification curves by machine learning.
-Features are numerical descriptors such as *Cq* and *E* values, slopes, change points, features of local curve segments and others that differ between amplification curves.
+Automatically extracted features from amplification curves (e.g., *Cq*- and *E* values, slopes, change points, features of local curve segments) could provide a solid basis for machine learning classification.
+To date, there is no open-source software that applies classical biostatistical methods for explainable machine learning to amplification curves.
+Furthermore, there are no class-labelled datasets that can be used in this context.

-To date, there is no open-source software package that provides classical biostatistical methods-based ("explainable") machine learning on amplification curves.
-Furthermore, no class-labeled datasets exists that can be used in this context. `PCRedux` is the first open-source software to automatically determine 90 mathematical descriptors (features) extracted from raw amplification curves that can be subjected to downstream machine learning algorithms, where a feature is a numerically or analytically derived quantifiable informative property of an amplification curve in a scalar unit.
+PCRedux" is the first open-source software that extracts 90 mathematical descriptors (features) from raw amplification curves.
+Features are numerically or analytically derived, quantifiable, informative properties of an amplification curve in a scalar unit.

 # Software engineering

-`PCRedux` (v.\~1.1-2, [MIT license](https://mit-license.org/)) is an `R` package (S3 class system) that calculates features from amplification curve data of quantitative polymerase chain reactions (qPCR) for machine learning purposes. `R` was chosen because it provides comprehensive tools for reproducible statistical and bioinformatics analyses [@gentleman_bioconductor:_2004; @gentleman_statistical_2007;
+`PCRedux` (v.\~1.1-2, [MIT license](https://mit-license.org/)) is an `R` package (S3 class system). `R` was chosen because it provides comprehensive tools for reproducible statistical and bioinformatics analyses [@gentleman_bioconductor:_2004;
-@rodiger_r_2015; @liu_r_2014; @leeper_archiving_2014].
-Unit tests using the
+@gentleman_statistical_2007; @rodiger_r_2015; @liu_r_2014;
-`testthat` package [@testthat] were used for software quality control of `PCRedux`.
+@leeper_archiving_2014].
+Unit tests using the `testthat` package [@testthat] were used for software quality control of `PCRedux`.

 ## Functions

-We divide qPCR curves into regions of interest (ROI) for feature calculation (vignette @PCRedux Figure 5).
+We divide amplification curves into regions of interest (ROI) for feature calculation (vignette @PCRedux Figure 5).
 For example, the baseline phase is located in the left tail region, while the plateau phase is located in the right tail region.
 The exponential and linear phase is located between these two ROIs